dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/forms/how-to-position-and-resize.md

 ## Position with the designer

-When a form is displayed, the initial location of the form is determined by the <xref:System.Windows.Forms.Form.StartPosition%2A> property.
-When a form is displayed, the value of this property is determined and the location of the form is set.
+When a form instance is created and displayed, the initial location of the form is determined by the <xref:System.Windows.Forms.Form.StartPosition%2A> property.
 The <xref:System.Windows.Forms.Form.Location%2A> property holds the current location the form.
 Both properties can be set through the designer.

 :::image type="content" source="media/how-to-position-and-resize/startposition.png" alt-text="visual studio properties pane with start position highlighted":::